Stepping closer to retirement readiness

 Diversify your investments by spreading your savings among different asset classes (e.g., cash, bonds, and stocks).
 Diversifying may help you manage the overall market ups and downs and risks associated with your portfolio.
 When one asset class performs well, those gains can help offset other asset classes in your account that aren’t performing as strongly.

 Neither asset allocation nor diversification guarantees a profit or protects against a loss.
-There is no guarantee that any investment strategy will achieve its objectives.
+There's no guarantee that any investment strategy will achieve its objectives.

 Be careful not to derail your retirement savings